milan-fabian/slideshow-localization/README.md

 Please update both parts (otherwise I will have to use Google Translate and that might not be pretty :smiley:).
 Use UTF-8 encoding for the files.

+If you use a translation service (such as Google Translate) as a help, please review every translation manually afterwards.
+Such services tend to break some of the formatting and the quality of the translation without manual check is not sufficient.

 ## Current languages:
+- Croatian (thanks to Josip Papić)
 - Czech (thanks to Aleš Obst)
 - English
 - French (thanks to Ahmed Karboubi)